-• The warning light illuminates right after the engine is started but goes out immediately, remaining off.
+• The warning light illuminates right after the engine is started but turns off immediately, remaining off.

-• The warning light remains on after the engine has been started, but it goes out when the vehicle speed reaches approximately 8 mph (12 km/h).
+• The warning light remains on after the engine has been started, but it turns off when the vehicle speed reaches approximately 8 mph (12 km/h).

-• The warning light illuminates during driving, but it goes out immediately and remains off.
+• The warning light illuminates during driving, but it turns off immediately and remains off.

 When driving with an insufficient battery voltage such as when the engine is jump started, the ABS warning light may illuminate.
 This is due to the low battery voltage and does not indicate a malfunction.
-When the battery becomes fully charged, the light will go out.
+When the battery becomes fully charged, the light will turn off.

-Brake system warning (1) (Canada) light
+Brake system warning (() (Canada) light